Character-Infused Leadership

 Leadership Authors and Business Speakers Bob Vanourek and Greg Vanourek, feature guest blogger Harvey Kaufman, who uses the image of the word values over a group of words that are considered values to show the importance of values in buisness

 Recently, we heard about a law firm whose partners, after operating for a while, decided to draft a list of the firm’s values.
 As part of that process, the partners discussed their own personal values: their core beliefs and principles, and what they valued most.
-During that exercise, it soon became clear that “family” was … Read more
+(See our Personal Values Exercise.)
+During that exercise, it soon … Read more

 “Take This Job and Shove It”?
 Not So Fast